 Many people who have visited friends or family in Germany have had the chance to sample food you do not find in restaurants.
-German Noodle Salad is a typical party food which everyone knows how to make, but which never made it whole-heartedly to America.
+German Noodle Salad is a typical party food that everyone knows how to make, but which never made it whole-heartedly to America.
 But a combination of noodles, German bologna, and mild cheese cubes dressed in mayonnaise is a classic.

 - 4 cups broth (or water)